E. Scott Kopetz

 Department of Gastrointestinal Medical Oncology

-The goal of research in my laboratory is an understanding of the role of protein tyrosine kinases in cancer maintenance and growth.
-The emphasis of the research is evaluation of targets and compounds close to application in the clinic, with an emphasis on metastatic colorectal cancer.
-This focus utilizes cancer cell lines as well as tissue samples from patients, including correlative samples from ongoing clinical trials of novel therapeutic agents.
-Currently, we are studying the tyrosine kinase Src in tissue culture, murine colon cancer models, and patient samples, where we have established a role for Src in acquired chemotherapy resistance.
-Related work includes evaluation of the role of BRAF mutations in colon cancer biology, with a focus on developing rationale therapeutic combinations based on the unique biology of this subset of colorectal cancer.
+The goal of research in my laboratory is an understanding of the therapeutic vulnerabilities in colorectal cancer, including those induced by oncogenes and tumor plasticity.
+The focus of the research is evaluation of targets and compounds close to application in the clinic, with an emphasis on metastatic colorectal cancer.
+This focus utilizes patient-derived models as well as tissue samples from patients, including correlative samples from ongoing clinical trials of novel therapeutic agents.
+Related work includes evaluation of the role of BRAF and KRAS mutations in colon cancer biology, with a focus on developing rationale therapeutic combinations based on the unique biology of this subset of colorectal cancer.
+Our research is supplemented by translational tools such as AI, clinical informatics, circulating tumor DNA, spatial transciptomics, and co-clinical trials.

 Education & Training